TheCacophonyProject/cacophony-web/README.md

 [Test architecture](/test-cypress/architecture.md)

 ## Test with the fake-thermal-camera.
-Some of these tests used the fake thermal camera to check videos would record and upload.
+Some of these tests used to exercise the fake thermal camera to check videos would record and upload.
 It would be good to get this working in the future.

 ## Lint
 Before committing changes run eslint to check style